dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 PII can be redacted.
 If PII in vCon data, it SHOULD be encrypted
 To be a conversation of record, vCon MUST be signed.
+Any time a vCon is shared outside its original security domain, it should be signed or encrypted.
+Files externally referenced by a vCon SHOULD always be signed with the verification information included in the vCon that references the external file as defined in [#externally-referenced-files] and [#signing-exteranlly-referenced-files].
+Externally referenced files SHOULD only be transported over [HTTPS] and SHOULD be access controlled to those who are permitted to read the contents of that entire vCon. vCons transported over non-secure channels such as email MUST be in the encrypted form.

+Need to explain typical storage contexts which may be more secure and storage contexts which are less secure.

 ## Signing Externally Referenced Files